Full-Duplex Communication for ISAC: Joint Beamforming and Power Optimization: Introduction

 \section{Introduction}

-With rapid development of commercial wireless communications, it is envisioned that an explosive number of intelligent devices will be connected and will cooperate with each other in future networks.
-A consequent pressing problem is to satisfy the heterogeneous requirements of reliable sensing and efficient communication among these wireless terminals \cite{W.XuJSTSP2022,W.ShiWCM2022}.
-On the other hand, the continuous and aggressive use of frequency spectrum in wireless communication systems, e.g., millimeter-wave (mmWave), results in overlapped spectrum with conventional radar systems.
+Emerging applications, such as Internet-of-Vehicles (IoV) and smart factory, in future wireless networks call for a demand for reliable sensing and efficient communication to various wireless terminals \cite{W.XuJSTSP2022,W.ShiWCM2022}.
+In addition, continuous and aggressive use of frequency spectrum, e.g., millimeter-wave (mmWave), in wireless communications results in overlapped spectrum with conventional radar systems.
 These motivate the development of frameworks for sensing-communication integration.
-In particular, integrated sensing and communication (ISAC), also known as dual-functional radar-communication or joint radar-communication, has become an appealing technique to address the aforementioned issues and has attracted considerable research interest.
-It has been shown in the literature \cite{overviewJ.Zhang,J.Zhang2022CSTEnabling,overviewF.Liu} that ISAC can significantly enhance the spectral efficiency and reduce implemental cost by sharing spectral resources and reusing expensive hardware architectures.
-Also, joint design of communication and sensing can help improve the performances of both functionalities.
+In particular, integrated sensing and communication (ISAC), also known as dual-functional radar-communication and joint radar-communication, has become an appealing technique to address the aforementioned issues and attracted considerable research interest.
+It has been shown in the literature \cite{overviewJ.Zhang,J.Zhang2022CSTEnabling,overviewF.Liu} that ISAC significantly enhances the spectral efficiency and reduces implemental cost by sharing spectral resources and reusing expensive hardware architectures.

 Effective transmit beamforming design is a key to unlock the potential in both multiple-input multiple-output (MIMO) communication systems and MIMO radar systems \cite{P.StoicaMIMOradar1,P.StoicaTSP2007}.
 Motivated by this, many works have studied transmit design in multi-antenna ISAC systems by focusing on joint beamforming optimization \cite{F.LiuTWC2018,XLiuTSP2020,HHuaArxiv,Z.LyuArxiv,Z.HeWCL2022}.
 Specifically, for conventional MIMO radar systems, a commonly adopted strategy of probing signal design is to manipulate the transmit beampattern through optimizing the covariance matrix of the transmit signal, aiming to maximize the spatial power steered towards desired directions or to minimize the matching error between the transmit signal and a dedicated beampattern \cite{P.StoicaMIMOradar1,P.StoicaTSP2007}.
 Leveraging this strategy, the authors in \cite{F.LiuTWC2018} advocated the reuse of transmit signal for both multi-user communication and radar sensing in ISAC systems.
 Specifically, the beamforming was optimized by minimizing the beampattern matching error, taking into account individual signal-to-interference-plus-noise ratio (SINR) requirements of communication users.
 As an alternative, studies \cite{XLiuTSP2020} and \cite{HHuaArxiv} considered similar problems while introducing a dedicated radar signal to facilitate the downlink ISAC.
 They introduced extra degrees-of-freedom (DoF) to the transmitted signal deliberately to achieve enhanced sensing accuracy.
 On the other hand, the authors of \cite{HHuaArxiv} investigated the problem of maximizing the transmit beampattern gain towards the sensing directions in ISAC, while guaranteeing the minimum required SINR of communication users.
 By imposing the constraint of transmit beampattern gain for sensing, the problems of communication spectral efficiency maximization \cite{Z.LyuArxiv} and energy efficiency maximization \cite{Z.HeWCL2022} were addressed for ISAC.
 Note that these works only design the transmit beamforming while the reception of radar echo is not considered.